springernature/frontend-toolkits/context/brand-context/default/README.md

 For further information on the various implementation methods, please read this article https://css-tricks.com/pretty-good-svg-icon-system/

 The Icons have been optimised, you should not need to optimise them further.

+## Javascript
+The `brand-context` comes with a number of [Javascript helpers](https://github.com/springernature/frontend-toolkits/tree/master/context/brand-context/default/js/README.md) that can be used within your product.